BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 • Data read operation

 This validates the feasibility of implementing the **complete SRAM array using the proposed 7T SRAM cell design**.

 ---

-## Read and Write Operation Verification of SRAM Cell

-To verify the correct functionality of the SRAM design, transient simulations were performed to analyze the read and write operations.
-The objective of this test is to confirm that the SRAM cell correctly stores, retains, and retrieves data based on the control signals.

----

-### Write Operation

-During the write operation, the data input is forced onto the bitlines through the write driver and stored in the SRAM cell.

-Operation conditions:

-WE = 1
-WL = 1

-Working principle:

-• The write driver receives the input data signal (DATA_IN).
-• Complementary signals are driven onto the bitlines:

-BL = DATA
-BLB = DATA̅

-• When the **wordline (WL)** becomes HIGH, the access transistors turn ON.
-• The internal storage nodes of the cross-coupled inverter latch are overwritten by the bitline values.

-Result:

-The SRAM cell successfully captures the input data and stores it at the internal node **Q**.

----

-### Read Operation

-The read operation retrieves the stored data from the SRAM cell without intentionally modifying the stored value.

-Operation conditions:

-WE = 0
-WL = 1

-Working principle:

-• Before the read operation, both **BL and BLB are precharged to VDD**.
-• When the wordline becomes HIGH, the access transistors connect the internal nodes to the bitlines.

-Depending on the stored data:

-If **Q = 1**

-BL remains HIGH while BLB discharges slightly.

-If **Q = 0**

-BL discharges slightly while BLB remains HIGH.

-This creates a small differential voltage between BL and BLB which is sensed by the sense amplifier.

----

-### Subthreshold Leakage Effect During Read

-During the read operation, a small leakage current can flow through the access transistors even when the cell is trying to hold its stored value.

-This occurs due to **subthreshold conduction** in MOSFETs, where a small current flows even when the transistor operates below its threshold voltage.

-Leakage current equation:

-I_sub ≈ I₀ · e^{(VGS − VTH)/(nV_T)}

-Where:

-VGS → Gate-to-Source Voltage
-VTH → Threshold Voltage
-V_T → Thermal Voltage
-n → Subthreshold slope factor

-During the read operation:

-• The access transistor slightly pulls one of the internal nodes toward the bitline voltage.
-• This can disturb the stored node voltage inside the SRAM cell.

-This phenomenon is known as **read disturb**.

-Proper transistor sizing ensures that:

-Pull-down transistor strength > Access transistor strength

-This prevents the stored data from flipping during read operation.

----

-### Verification Result

-The transient simulation confirms that:

-• Data is correctly written into the SRAM cell during the write cycle.
-• The stored value is retained inside the cross-coupled inverter latch.
-• During read operation, only a small differential voltage is created between BL and BLB.
-• The sense amplifier successfully amplifies this small voltage difference to generate DATA_OUT.
-• Proper transistor sizing prevents read disturb caused by subthreshold leakage.

-These results validate the correct functionality and stability of the SRAM read and write operations.

----